 Globe Artichoke – Description

-A perennial herb, native to Mediterranean southern Europe, northern Africa.
+A perennial herb, native to Mediterranean southern Europe, and northern Africa.
 Its cultivation dates back to ancient Greece and Rome.
 It is cultivated in subtropical regions mostly.
 Powdered dried leaves are used mostly in the natural health industry.
 Artichoke hearts are popular as food.

 Traditional Use of the Globe Artichoke